 - The diameter at the base of the column is 2.3 metres (7.5 feet)

-- This memorial was depicted on one cent coin of the USA from 1959 until 2008.
+- This Lincoln Memorial was depicted on one cent coin of the USA from 1959 until 2008.
 At the back of United States five-dollar bill, this memorial is depicted.
 The statue of Abraham Lincoln is also visible.

 - There are three chambers at the interior of memorial.